-PETE'S DAY
+PETE'S DAY (connected to Assignment #3)

 Pete fell out of bed, knowing he had waited too long and would be late for school.
 He had gone to Gordon's house, against the wishes of his parents.
 But under the new "trust" plan, which he was given after months of arguing, he was allowed to make his own decision.
 He was 17 years old and almost a Senior.